The Ganzel Group, Inc. The Ganzel Group Communications, Inc.

 Selected Publications, Presentations and Awards

 June 10-13, 2011 – Invited to be a featured speaker for the 2011 Dutch Doc Days celebration of documentary photography at Utrecht, The Netherlands.
 Curator Frank van der Stok invited me to talk about my book, Dust Bowl Descent, as well as the ongoing work on Sixties Survivors.
 Frank is the author and editor of the book Questioning History: Imagining the Past in Contemporary Art published by NAi Publishers.
 Other speakers included Mark Klett, creator of The Rephotographic Survey and other books; Argentinean photographer Marcelo Brodsky; and German photographer Joachim Schmid.
-The Dutch Doc Days Web site is here.

 Featured speaker at "Documentary Photography of the New Deal" conference at the Franklin D. Roosevelt Presidential Library and Museum, Hyde Park, NY, March, 2005.
 The presentation included my then-and-now photographs of the subjects of FSA photographs from the Depression along with audio oral history interviews.